noobmyq/my-todo/README.md

 * using axios to post data to the backend

 #### backend
+* try using mysqlmodel
 #### problems:
-* strange... onSubmit is a method described in docs... not resolved..copy and paste the node-module from a successful version
+* ~~strange... onSubmit is a method described in docs... not resolved..copy and paste the node-module from a successful version~~(use onClick to substitute)
 ```
 Type '{ children: Element; layout: "inline"; onSubmit: () => void; }' is not assignable to type 'IntrinsicAttributes & FormProps<any> & { children?: ReactNode; } & { ref?: Ref<FormInstan
 ```
+* cannot lively update the frontend